mohitg11/TS65ARM/README.md

 - Alps & Cherry (PCB and Plate) switches supported
 - PCB mount stabs supported
 - All keys individually lit.
 LED on top to maintain compatibility with the few backlit keysets out there
+- 18 RGB DMD LEDs on the bottom of the PCB for under/side glow
+- 3 indicator LEDs
+- Individual resistors for the LEDs not required as it uses a dedicated LED driver
 - Either side (Left or right) can be connected to the PC
-- 34 SMD (1206) LEDs on the bottom of the PCB for under/side glow
+- USB 3.0 Type A and USB Type C are used.
+- Using larger (0805) capacitors and resistors so it is easy to hand-solder
 - SMD (SOD-123) diodes only
-- Individual resistors for the LEDs not required as it uses a dedicated LED driver
-- USB 3.0 Type A and USB Type C are used.
-The ICED has problems with the microUSB 3.0, the USB Type C should solve this.
-- Using larger (0805) capacitors and resistors compared to ICED so it is easier to hand-solder

 #Layout options
 - Split backspace